 Nigeria had no choice but to participate in the war, being a colony of Britain.
 With Britain’s economic, industrial and military power weakened by World War I, the kingdom fell back on its colonies, using both their human and natural resources to prosecute WWII.
 Colonial companies abandoned mines during the war and the gold mining industry has not recovered since then.

 Although in the 1980s the Nigerian Mining Corporation (NMC) resumed gold exploration, it could not sustain it.
-Fast forward to the 2000s, artisanal mining has become a thing in Nigeria, from Bin Yauri in northern Nigerian’s Kebbi State, to Bagega in Zamfara State where 163 people died from lead poisoning in 2010.
+Fast forward to the 2000s, artisanal mining has become a thing in Nigeria, from Bin Yauri in northern Nigeria’s Kebbi State, to Bagega in Zamfara State where 163 people died from lead poisoning in 2010.

 Artisanal mining had peaked in Bagega when gold prices skyrocketed during the Great Recession.
 Even farmers left their crops and focused on mining.
 During the period, the price of gold went as high as $1,000 per troy ounce, so much that even small finds by small-scale miners paid well.